-- Current service costs are charged to the appropriate income statement heading within the operating results - Past service costs, including curtailment gains or losses, are recognized immediately in general and administration within the operating results. - · Settlement gains or losses are recognized in general and administration within the operating results. - Net interest on the net defined benefit liability (asset) is recognized in financing costs.
+- Current service costs are charged to the appropriate income statement heading within the operating results. - Past service costs, including curtailment gains or losses, are recognized immediately in other operating income (expense) within the operating results. - Settlement gains or losses are recognized in other operating income (expense) within the operating results. - · Net interest on the net defined benefit liability (asset) is recognized in financing costs.